 - Enhanced Disclosure & Barring Service (DBS – formerly CRB) checks

 FRUK complies with all UK requirements in respect of qualifications and staffing ratios as set out by Ofsted.
 However we improve certain Government requirements and have a policy of a staffing ratio of one adult to 5 children between the ages of 3 and 7 years old.
 Where children are using any tools, there is a strict 1:1 ratio.

 Co-Founders Elizabeth Hassay and Hayley Mitchell are Manager and Deputy Manager respectively.
-Lizzy is a qualified NVQ Level 3 Early Years Educators and have both begun our training to become qualified Level 3 Forest School practitioners.
+We are both qualified NVQ Level 3 Early Years Educators and have both begun our training to become qualified Level 3 Forest School practitioners.